 Asset Underweight Overweight United States We keep U.S. equities at neutral.
 Rising uncertainty around the 2020 election and a wide range of policy outcomes may weigh on sentiment and prevent a repeat of outperformance.
-Equities Euro area We maintain European equities at underweight after a stretch of outperformance - and see greater upside in cyclical exposures elsewhere.
+Euro area We maintain European equities at underweight after a stretch of outperformance - and see greater upside in cyclical exposures elsewhere.
 Markets look to have fully priced in the ECB's easing.
 Japan We keep an overweight in Japanese equities.
 We see this market among those set to benefit most from a global manufacturing recovery and a lull in U.SChina trade tensions.
 Emerging markets We keep an overweight in EM equities and see them as beneficiaries from the global recovery.
 EM central banks are likely to stay on their easing paths, supporting growth and equity markets.
-Asia ex-Japan We hold Asia ex-Japan equities at neutral amid prospects of a growth uptick, even if delayed.
+Equities Asia ex-Japan We hold Asia ex-Japan equities at neutral amid prospects of a growth uptick, even if delayed.
 We see China's economy eventually recovering from disruptions tied to the coronavirus outbreak.
-Momentum We maintain momentum as an underweight.
-Historically low yields, coupled with elevated valuations, leave the factor vulnerable to performance reversal in case of any interest rate snapback.
-Value We keep value at neutral due to its pro-cyclical nature and prospects for renewed yield curve steepening once the coronavirus outbreak recedes.
+Momentum We maintain momentum as an underweight as valuations appear stretched.
+The factor has underperformed most other style factors in the second half of 2019.
+Value We keep value at neutral due to its pro-cyclical nature and prospects for renewed yield curve steepening.
 Minimum volatility We keep min-vol at neutral.
 The factor has historically performed well late in the cycle, but the growth uptick causes us to pull back.
 Valuations still appear expensive versus other factors.
-Quality We hold quality as an overweight despite relatively high valuations.
+Quality We hold quality as an overweight.
+Valuations have modestly cheapened.
 The factor has been resilient in late-cycle periods and includes global firms that stand to benefit from improving trade activity.
-Fixed Income U.S. Treasuries We maintain U.S. Treasuries at neutral, preferring the front end of the curve.
+U.S. Treasuries We maintain U.S. Treasuries at neutral, preferring the front end of the curve.
 This offers shelter from any curve steepening triggered by stronger growth and some insulation against risk asset selloffs.
 Treasury Inflation- Protected Securities The asset class has rallied amid the coronavirus outbreak, making an entry point less attractive now.
 We still see potential for higher inflation amid U.S. wage pressures and like TIPS in strategic portfolios.
-German bunds We remain underweight bunds as they provide little cushion against major risk events, but would not add to our underweight after recent underperformance versus U.S. Treasuries.
-Euro area peripherals We hold an underweight in euro area peripheral government bonds.
+German bunds We remain underweight bunds as they provide little cushion against major risk events, but would not add to our underweight after recent underperformance versus U.S. Treasuries. me Euro area peripherals We hold an underweight in euro area peripheral government bonds.
 We see yields and spreads as insufficient to compensate investors for underappreciated political risks in the region.
-Global investment grade We keep global investment grade credit as an underweight.
+Fixed Incor Global investment grade We keep global investment grade credit as an underweight.
 Valuations appear rich, and we see low coupon rates making the sector's income relatively unattractive on a risk-adjusted basis.
 Global high yield We keep global high yield as an overweight, supported by stable monetary policy and the prospect of a growth inflection.
 Emerging market - hard currency We still like hard-currency EM debt against a backdrop of dovish EM central banks, an improving growth outlook and a stable to somewhat weaker U.S. dollar.
 We prefer the high-yielders.
 Emerging market - local currency We hold local-currency EM debt as a high-conviction overweight.
 Coupons look attractive, and EM currencies could appreciate as DM central banks stick to easy policies.
 Asia fixed income We maintain Asia fixed income as an overweight.
 Asian central banks have room to ease policy, and currency stability is a positive.
 Valuations have become richer, and we prefer up-in-quality exposures.